 It is the student's responsibility to ensure that all materials are prepared and assembled appropriately.
 Students should consult with their research supervisor(s) for specific regulations on the preparation and presentation of thesis/dissertation materials.

-As per section 8.3 b) of the Thesis Oral Examination for Master's and Doctoral Candidacy Policy. the examination copy of the thesis must be submitted to SGPS for distribution at least 8 weeks prior to the date of the oral exam.
-The thesis will be sent to SGPS with the Request to Schedule an Oral Examination form.
+As per section 8.3 a) of the Thesis Oral Examination for Master's and Doctoral Candidacy Policy.
+The examination copy of the thesis must be submitted to the program office at least 4 weeks prior to the date of the oral exam.
+Failure to do so may result in a delay of the defence.